felicia-atkinson

 felicia-atkinson-2019

 But pregnancy is just one of the stories hidden in The Flower & The Vessel.
 This delicate opus has further gifts to bestow.
-Many times presented as pairs of opposites; the combination of presence and absence through words, silence and space, the homely routines of floral arrangements and watching old french films adjacent to the nuisances of travelling for touring and recording while enceinte.
-Passages imbued in familiar light opposed to curtains that obscure rain, the intimacy of family bonds presented in the calm Fender Rhodes against the detachment of crude manufactured synth sounds.
+Many times presented as pairs of opposites; the combination of presence and absence through words, silence and space, the homely routines of floral arrangements and watching old French films adjacent to the nuisances of travelling for touring and recording while enceinte.
+Passages imbued in familiar light opposed to curtains that obscure rain, the intimacy of family bonds presented in the calm Fender Rhodes against the detachment of crudely manufactured synth sounds.

-Félicia’s music is demanding, it bids us for a deep listening; the artist achieves this through hissed words which she uses to create profoundness, tension and intimacy, by applying sparse synthetic basses that punctuate old Wurlitzer electric pianos and mellow Rhodes organs that flow around electronic swirls and Felicia’s spoken passages, phrases and words.
+Félicia’s music is demanding.
+It bids us for a deep listening; the artist achieves this through hissed words which she uses to create profoundness, tension and intimacy by applying sparse synthetic basses that punctuate old Wurlitzer electric pianos and mellow Rhodes organs that flow around electronic swirls and Felicia’s spoken passages, phrases and words.

 Before recording, I had in my mind this image of the cover of an Ikebana book Bartolomé bought.
-It was a bit my talisman, I carried this book with me, and I would look at it a kind of visual score.
+It was a bit of my talisman, I carried this book with me, and I would look at it as a kind of visual score.
 Those beautiful flowers in that ceramic with a colourful monochrome background.

 What time is in a record, patience in a record, but also what is an act of creativity in general, whereas it is to make a bouquet, a record or a baby, this conscious of adding something to the world, the responsibility of it but also the beauty and the fragility of it?

-I recorded in two studios: Type Foundry in Portland , where I recorded gongs, Wurlitzer, Fender Rhodes, voice and vibraphone and at Music Unit in Montreuil in France where I recorded the track Des Pierres with Stephen O’Malley using also fender Rhodes and Wurlitzer, but also a Jupiter keyboard and the voice with a Neumann.
+I recorded in two studios: Type Foundry in Portland, where I recorded gongs, Wurlitzer, Fender Rhodes, voice and vibraphone and at Music Unit in Montreuil in France, where I recorded the track Des Pierres with Stephen O’Malley, also using Fender Rhodes and Wurlitzer, but also a Jupiter keyboard and the voice with a Neumann.
 The rest was recorded in hotels and air and b while travelling and at home on my bed.

-Words play an important role in your compositions, where do you find them?
+Words play an important role in your compositions.
+Where do you find them?
 How do you incorporate them into the music?

-I kind of fish a part of them in art magazines, handbooks and guides, but also in archives in libraries and I do improvised cut-ups, picking the words as I am recording, playing with my subconscious.
+I kind of fish a part of them in art magazines, handbooks and guides, but also in archives in libraries, and I do improvised cut-ups, picking the words as I am recording, playing with my subconscious.
 I feel very inspired by the automatic writing techniques of the surrealists and their cadavre exquis.
 I enjoy mixing diverse sources; my own poetry, a handbook about ikebana, a few words by David Antin or Roger Caillois, an interview of a painter like Shirley Jaffe or this strange Architect St EOM.

-I am very much interested in different layers of presence, whereas it is by quoting other artists and in a kind of way answering to them, as I am also answering to myself.
+I am very much interested in different layers of presence, whereas it is by quoting other artists and, in a kind of way, answering to them, as I am also answering to myself.
 I am interested in the myth of Echo versus the myth of Narcissus and also the strange oracles of the Pythies.
 I enjoy the idea that we all have several voices inside us speaking.

-So perhaps a summary is: I relate to scenography as an ecosystem, were various actants influence and shape each other, from which aesthetics and narratives arise.
+So perhaps a summary is: I relate to scenography as an ecosystem, where various actants influence and shape each other, from which aesthetics and narratives arise.
 I am a part of this as a scenographer, whoever I am collaborating with (human/non-human), the audience, the various machines connected to us or the space, the space itself, and then involvement by the myriad of others that I didn’t anticipate would enter that still influence the work in various ways.
 The work has to remain porous and open to intervention.

-You have recorded a song in the new album with Stephen O’Malley, could you tell us more about collaborating with such a legendary figure?
+You have recorded a song in the new album with Stephen O’Malley.
+Could you tell us more about collaborating with such a legendary figure?

-I really admire his work and we publish a record of him, Eternelle Idole, the soundtrack of Giselle Vienne’s piece a few years ago with Shelter Press.
+I really admire his work, and we publish a record of him, Eternelle Idole, the soundtrack of Giselle Vienne’s piece a few years ago with Shelter Press.
 We have a lot of friends in common and became to be friends.
 He contacted me to take part in his former radio show on red bull radio, which was a great show and sadly ended.

-I don’t know her work but I will look into it for sure.
+I don’t know her work, but I will look into it for sure.
 I enjoyed very much listening to Els Marie Pade and Mary Jane Leech lately for the more abstract side and to Dorothy Ashby and Mary Lou Williams for the more melodic side.

 Shelter Press is a bit like our house, and like most people, we prefer to invite people for dinner rather than accepting whoever is knocking at the door, not by fear of the unknown but more because we believe in relationships and we already have desires, projects and ideas in our mind.

-In my case, this is not what I am reaching, the ASMR effect.
-I am interested in whispers as a way to use proximity and intimacy. a recording, and therefore to make perspective in my recordings.
-I panel a lot of sounds also.
-I enjoy composing as I draw, some elements are close and some are far.
-I used different layers of voice, sometimes once you can only hear in the headphones, a bit like in a pointillistic painting.
+I used different layers of voice.
+Sometimes once you can only hear in the headphones, a bit like in a pointillistic painting.
 But a voice is only a part of it.
-I started whispering in my recordings because I was recording in my bedroom and I didn’t want my neighbours to hear me and I didn’t want to record the sound of the street around me, so I would go close to my phone for those two reasons.
+I started whispering in my recordings because I was recording in my bedroom, and I didn’t want my neighbours to hear me, and I didn’t want to record the sound of the street around me, so I would go close to my phone for those two reasons.
 In the beginning, it was driven by casual reasons.

-I find a strong connection between the readymade art movement and your music, Is readymade a concept you translate into music?
+I find a strong connection between the readymade art movement and your music.
+Is readymade a concept you translate into music?

 What is your chief enemy of creativity?